ZihuaLiu666/genome_assembly/Hi-C STEP1 juicer/REANDME.md

 -y /home/zkzhou/zihua/3g.juicer/restriction_sites/pilon_p.fasta_mboi.txt \ # /PATH/TO/YOUR/RESTRICTION/FILE
 -p /home/zkzhou/zihua/3g.juicer/restriction_sites/pilon_p.fasta.sizes  # /PATH/TO/YOUR/LENGTH/FILE
 ```

+***

-7. nohup bash 3g_juicer.sh 2> log.out &
+7. :dog2: nohup bash 3g_juicer.sh 2> log.out &

 **NOTICE**

-1. bwa mapping is the most time-consuming step.
+1. :dog: bwa mapping is the most time-consuming step.
-2. -S should be early, and then you can get your *.mnd.txt* file for the future 3d-dna software.
+2. :cat: -S should be early, and then you can get your *.mnd.txt* file for the future 3d-dna software.
-3. if you have any questions, please post it on the issue.
+3. :bird: if you have any questions, please post it on the issue.